 One of the many positive effects of today’s digitally connected world is that it’s much easier to work remotely than ever before.
 Now you can work from home, from a café, or from the top of a mountain—as long as you have an internet connection and the right tools, that is.

+Safely encrypted applications such as Google Drive have plenty of space for saving files and project materials and allow you to set permission levels so that you can permit each contact to have just as much access to your work as you want.
 Google Drive is free and permits you to save, share, and work on documents, videos, photos, PDFs, and other file formats.
 The easy search options and folder hierarchies help you to always be able to find what you need and sync it for working offline.

 Dropbox is free for up to 2GB and only $9.99 a month for 1TB of storage.
 Both tools are also fully collaborative, so more than one person can work on the same file at the same time, and everyone will be instantly updated with all the changes.

 When you’re working remotely, you usually need a way to share your current projects and work materials securely and to be able to collaborate on them smoothly and seamlessly.